tuxedocomputers/arc-limon-icon-theme/README.md

-# Arc Limon Icon Theme
+# TUXEDO Icon Theme One

 **Note:** This is still unfinished.
 It may not work as expected in some cases.